-The store walks a fine line keeping people safe and working with the various restrictions, which can often be confusing.
-Powell happily welcomes people to shop in person, limiting the amount of time they can spend inside.
-The shop is also open for curbside pickup.
+Powell happily welcomes people to shop in person, and the shop is also open for curbside pickup.

 Math ’n’ Stuff, located in Maple Leaf, has seen firsthand how shoppers’ pandemic choices have changed.
 “This has been the year of the jigsaw puzzle,” manager Mikaela Wingard-Phillips says.
 “Kites are through the roof.”

 The games and toy store moved its popular Magic: The Gathering card game tournaments online after the pandemic hit in 2020.

 Every solution is an imperfect one, but Wingard-Phillips has found that the last thing kids and families need right now is more screen time.
 “Families have been looking for escapism,” she says.

 Her mother opened the store more than 28 years ago.
 It’s been supported by a loyal fan base, and has been able to reopen its board game rental library.
 Math ’n’ Stuff currently has made in-store shopping, curbside pickup and online ordering available.

 Math ’n’ Stuff has also seen a popular addition to the neighborhood: a local baker, Backyard Bakery, holds a pop-up outside the store on the weekends.